 5.1.
 Regular Meetings

-The Address Council shall meet a minimum of four (4) times annually for the purpose of conducting business.
+The Address Council shall meet at least 4 times annually to conduct business.

 5.1.1.
 Schedule

-The Address Council shall each year establish the schedule of date and time for the regular meetings of the council for the year.
-This schedule will include the following meetings:
+The Address Council shall each year establish a schedule of dates and times for its regular meetings for the year.
+This schedule shall include the following meetings:

 5.1.1.1.
 Election of Address Council Officers

-The Address Council shall meet within the month of January of each year for the purpose of electing the officers of the Council.
-This meeting shall not be required if the Council establishes a procedure to elect the officers by some other method.
+The Address Council shall meet within the month of January each year to elect officers.
+This meeting shall not be required if the Address Council establishes a procedure to elect officers by some other method.

 5.1.1.2.
 Activity Review

-The Address Council shall meet within the month of December of each year for the purpose of reviewing the activity of the Council for the year just completed and for the purpose of orienting new members to the council.
+The Address Council shall meet within the month of December each year to review the activity of the Address Council for the soon-to-be-completed year and to orient new members to the Address Council.

 5.1.2.
 Notice

-A reminder for all regular meetings shall be sent by email by to all AC members no later than 10 business days prior to the scheduled time of the meeting.
-All AC members shall respond to the notice.
+The Secretariat shall notify all Members by email no later than 10 business days before the scheduled time of each regular meeting.
+All Address Council members are expected to respond to the notice.

 5.2.
 Quorum.

-Eight members of the council shall constitute a quorum for the transaction of business providing that there is at least one person present from each of the five (5) RIR Geographic Regions.
-If all three ASO AC representatives from a particular region are unable to attend an ASO AC meeting, they can specifically request that the meeting is rescheduled, at least 24hrs before the start of the meeting.
-Unless such a rescheduling request has been received, a quorum of 4 regions will be accepted for the ASO AC meeting to proceed.
+A majority of Address Council members shall constitute a quorum for the transaction of business.
+If such a majority is not in attendance at a meeting of the Address Council, the meeting may be postponed to occur no earlier than 7 days and no later than 14 days after the originally scheduled meeting.
+Provided that all Address Council members have been notified of the postponed meeting at least 7 days in advance, the Address Council may meet at the postponed meeting, and the members in attendance at the postponed meeting shall constitute a quorum for the transaction of business within the postponed meeting only.

 5.3.
 Special Meetings.

-Special meetings of the Address Council may be called for any purpose at any time by the Chair of the Address Council or any five (5) council members providing that there are persons from at least three (3) RIR Geographic Regions.
-Notice of any special meeting shall state the purpose of the meeting and shall be made no later than five (5) business days prior to the meeting.
+Special meetings of the Address Council may be called for any purpose at any time by the Chair or by one third of the Members.
+Notice of any special meeting shall state the purpose of the meeting and shall be made no later than 7 days before the meeting.

 5.4.
 Posting of Minutes.

-Following an ASO AC meeting the Secretariat will send the draft minutes in a timely fashion to the ASO AC for comment.
+Following a meeting, the Secretariat shall send draft minutes of the meeting in a timely fashion to the Address Council for comment.
 The comment period will last no longer than 1 week.
-After the review period the Secretariat will then post the Draft Minutes to the ASO website with a header explaining the minutes will be approved during the next regularly scheduled ASO AC meeting.
+After the review period, the Secretariat shall post the draft minutes to the ASO Website with a header explaining that the minutes will be approved during the next regularly scheduled Address Council meeting.

 5.5.
-Cancellation of a Regularly Scheduled Meeting.

-If insufficient members respond to the notice or an insufficient number indicate their ability to attend the meeting for a quorum to be established the meeting will be cancelled.
-Such action will be taken by the Chair no earlier than 24 hours prior to the scheduled time of the meeting.
-If the meeting is cancelled the Chair will notify the council via email that the meeting has been cancelled.
-The Chair shall then immediately determine whether a special meeting shall be called to conduct business or whether the business before the council can be deferred until the next regular meeting.
-The Chair will notify the council by email of this decision within 24 hours of the cancellation notice.
-If a special meeting is to be called the procedure described in paragraph 5.3 shall be followed.

-5.6.
 Types of Meetings